-- 3.1 Duty of Good Faith and Due Diligence The Court expects counsel and the parties to conduct discovery timely, in good faith, and with due diligence.
+4.1 - Duty of Good Faith and Due Diligence - The Court expects counsel and the parties to conduct discovery timely, in good faith, and with due diligence.

+&lt;sup>1 The Court normally cannot access filings until 48 hours or more after they are filed due to the Clerk of Court's filing procedures.

 They are expected to cooperate and be courteous in all phases of the discovery process with a goal of fairly and efficiently exchanging information about the case so that it may be resolved in a timely, just and cost effective manner.
-Response to requests for discovery should be timely, complete and in good faith.
-If there are objections, they should be stated specifically and with appropriate factual support. - 3.2 Duty to Update and Supplement It is expected that all responses to discovery will be accurate and complete when given.
-Each party shall have a duty, however, to update or supplement any response immediately upon obtaining information that would make the previous response inaccurate, incomplete or misleading. - 3.3 Special Masters The Court may, at any time, on its own motion or on the motion of any party, appoint a special master in accordance with Fla.
+Responses to requests for discovery should be timely, complete and in good faith.
+If there are objections, they should be stated specifically and with appropriate factual support.

+4.2 - Duty to Update and Supplement - It is expected that all responses to discovery will be accurate and complete when given.
+Each party shall have a duty, however, to update or supplement any response immediately upon obtaining information that would make the previous response inaccurate, incomplete or misleading.

+4.3 - Special Masters - The Court may, at any time, on its own motion or on the motion of any party, appoint a special master in accordance with Fla.
 R. Civ.
 P. 1.490, to assist in the coordination of discovery and to mediate/arbitrate disputes.
-Unless otherwise ordered, the parties shall bear equally the cost of proceeding before a special master, and such fees may be taxed as costs. - 3.4 Completion of Discovery The requirement that discovery be completed within a specified time mandates that adequate provisions must be made for interrogatories and requests for admission to be answered, for documents to be produced, and for depositions to be held within the discovery period.
+Unless otherwise ordered, the parties shall bear equally the cost of proceeding before a special master, and such fees may be taxed as costs.

+4.4 - Completion of Discovery - The requirement that discovery be completed within a specified time mandates that adequate provisions must be made for interrogatories and requests for admission to be answered, for documents to be produced, and for depositions to be held within the discovery period.
 The court does not anticipate entertaining motions relating to discovery conducted after the close of the discovery period as set forth in the Court's Case Management Order(s).
 Motions requesting an extension of the discovery period must be made prior to the stated date for completion of discovery.
 This motion must set forth good cause and establish due diligence.

-SECTION 4 - CALENDARING OF TRIALS
+SECTION 5 - CALENDARING OF TRIALS